KarlFarrugia/Interview.TMDB/COMMENTS.md

 Styled the individual movie page
 Updated Routes for github pages

+____

+Commit Batch 7 17/09/2020

+Converted all the solution to propertly use redux Implemented caching

 [TODO:: close button in search]
 [IMPLEMENT:: genre filter]
 [IMPLEMENT:: adult filter]